clhaile/Capstone50K/README.md

 Capstone project for EdX, classifier for income.

-The R and RMD files should run as is with the exception of the command lines for loading the .csv file, which I have left with the address local to the project folder I was working on.
+The R and RMD files should run as is with the dataset downloaded from this location.